Biofuels and Sustainability Issues

 GBEP sustainability indicators for biofuels

-In May 2011, the Global Bio-Energy Partnership (GBEP) agreed a list of sustainability indicators for bioenergy.
+In May 2011, the Global Bio-Energy Partnership (GBEP) published a report on sustainability indicators for bioenergy.
 GBEP brings together public, private and civil society stakeholders in a joint commitment to promote bioenergy for sustainable development.

 View presentations from GBEP Events in 2011 covering GHG LCA, sustainable bioenergy for sustainable development and related topics.

-BioGrace will be holding a series of public workshops on biofuels GHG calculations focusing on all Member States.
-The workshops will be held between February and June 2011 in Utrecht, Netherlands, Heidelberg, Germany, Paris, France, Athens, Greece, Stockholm, Sweden amd Madrid, Spain.
+BioGrace held a series of public workshops on biofuels GHG calculations focusing on all Member States.
+The workshops were held between February and June 2011 in Utrecht, Netherlands, Heidelberg, Germany, Paris, France, Athens, Greece, Stockholm, Sweden amd Madrid, Spain.

-The EU funded project BioGrace (Contract No: IEE/09/736/SI2.558249) aims to harmonise calculations of biofuel greenhouse gas emissions and thus supports the implementation of the Renewable Energy Directive (RED, 2009/28/EC)) and Fuel Quality Directive (FQD, 2009/30EC) into national laws.
-More information on BioGrace
+The EU funded project BioGrace (Contract No: IEE/09/736/SI2.558249) aimed to harmonise calculations of biofuel greenhouse gas emissions and thus supports the implementation of the Renewable Energy Directive (RED, 2009/28/EC)) and Fuel Quality Directive (FQD, 2009/30EC) into national laws.

 IDB Biofuels Sustainability Scorecard